New Name Reflects Neuroscience Growth at UT

 During his childhood in Wisconsin, Burghardt collected snakes.
 He also developed an interest in chemistry, and that was his major when he entered the University of Chicago in 1959.
 Despite his curiosity about animals, Burghardt said, “I was always told you couldn’t make a career, support a family, studying biology at that time.”

 A class on animal behavior with Eckhard Hess led Burghardt to major in biopsychology, earning his PhD in 1966.
-He was drawn to UT by the head of the Department of Psychology, William S. Verplanck, who had worked with B.F.
+He was drawn to UT by the head of the Department of Psychology and Neuroscience, William S. Verplanck, who had worked with B.F.
 Skinner and other leading psychologists.

 “The faculty were bright and young and growing, and they had a lot of people in experimental psychology working with animals,” Burghardt said.
 “I came, and I’ve been able to develop my own programs and courses, and had many grad students doing research.”